Announcing the sixth UK & Ireland Certificate in Sexological Bodywork™

 Successful business planning and practice

-The course fee does not include: Breakfast, dinner or accommodation for Module 2, the Embodiment Intensive; transport to the intensive, text books, or telephone charges for conference calls.
+The course fee does not include: Food or accommodation for Module 2, the Embodiment Intensive (location TBC); transport to the intensive, text books, or telephone charges for conference calls.

 After enrolment procedures (see below) have been completed a non-refundable deposit of £500 secures your place in this training.